History of Doctor Who: Fifteenth Doctor

 On 8 May 2022, Ncuti Gatwa was announced to play the Doctor.

 On 18 November 2022, during Children in Need, Millie Gibson was announced as the new companion Ruby Sunday.

 Ncuti Gatwa and Millie Gibson debut as the Fifteenth Doctor and companion Ruby Sunday in the 2023 Christmas Special "The Church on Ruby Road".
 This marks the return of the annual Christmas specials.

 It was confirmed that the new series starring Ncuti Gatwa will be called Season 1 instead of Series 14 as a result of a season numbering reset.

 On 7 June 2023, Bonnie Langford was announced to be reprising her role as Mel Bush for the series.

 On 23 October 2023, it was announced that filming for the second season has started, marking the first time the second season of a new Doctor has entered production even before the first episode of their predecessor had aired.

+At the end of the Season 2 episode "The Reality War", the Fifteenth Doctor regenerated, seemingly taking on the appearance of his former companion Rose Tyler (Billie Piper).
+The BBC and did not elaborate on whether or not she was the new Doctor.

+2026 Commonwealth Games opening ceremony

+The opening ceremony of the 2026 Commonwealth Games began with Sir Chris Hoy and Greg McHugh stealing the TARDIS from the Seventh Doctor (Sylvester McCoy) in order to escort King Charles III and Queen Camilla from Balmoral Castle to the ceremony in Glasgow.
+The segment was well received by spectators.
+It was also made available on YouTube.

+Future

+Disney ended its partnership with the BBC in 2025.
+Davies announced his departure in June 2026, with his last episode being the second season finale the previous year.
+Continuing to commit to the show's future, the BBC put the show out for competitive tender.

+On 12 June 2025, the BBC announced it was seeking a production company to work on an animated spin-off for pre-school audiences, set to air on CBeebies from 2027 to 2029.
+On 17 December 2025, it was announced that the contract had been awarded to Blue Zoo.